Jack-alope/sourgough-ipfs/content/projects/website.md

 This website has been created from scratch using Hugo as a static site generator.
-The source code is available on gitlab and the custom theme `sourgough` is available for use under the MIT license.
+The source code is available on gitlab and the custom theme `sourgough-starter` is available for use under the MIT license.